SAP-samples/teched2023-AD266/exercises/ex0/README.md

   - However, all exercises can be completed locally without pushing to CloudFoundry.

 <details>
-<summary>The necessary software for following the exercises is already installed in your systems.</summary>
+<summary>The necessary software for following the exercises is already installed on your systems.</summary>
 If you want you could confirm the installations by running the following commands in your terminal:

 - Java 17